Testing of Deep Reinforcement Learning Agents with Surrogate Models: Empirical Evaluation

 \subsubsection{Procedure}

 We trained the DRL agents in each environment using the hyperparameters recommended by Raffin et al.~\cite{sb3-paper, rl-zoo3}.
-Column~1 of \autoref{table:empirical-evaluation:case-studies} shows the algorithms we used for each environment.
-Column~2 shows the number of training timesteps which corresponds to the number of episodes shown in Column~3.
-We trained each DRL agent until convergence, i.e., until the success rate in the last 100 episodes was 100\%.
-The average training time is $\approx$~14 hours, with the DRL agent in the Parking environment being the cheapest to train ($\approx$~6 hours) and the DRL agent in the Driving environment being the most expensive ($\approx$~21 hours).
-Column~5 shows the number of unsuccessful episodes (i.e., failures) recorded during training and Column~6 shows the percentage of failures w.r.t. the number successful episodes.
-We can see that, considering all the episodes, the DRL agents in the Parking and Driving environments experienced few failures during training (amounting to $5.9\%$ of the total number of episodes), while the DRL agent in the Humanoid environment failed much more often.
-However, most of the failures (i.e., 1641) are within the first 10\% of the episodes.
+For RQ\textsubscript{4} we simplified the training environments in order to make the resulting agents more robust against training failure configurations.
+In particular, we removed the parked vehicles in Parking, we decreased the variation of the two parameter vectors determining the initial configurations in Humanoid (i.e., we set $\symm$ to 0.01 instead of 0.03, see the respective paragraph in \autoref{sec:evaluation:case-studies}), and we constrained the number of curves in Driving to be $\ge 2$ instead of $\ge 3$, of which the hardest one must be $\le 130\degree$ instead of $\le 170\degree$. \autoref{table:empirical-evaluation:case-studies} shows in Column~1 the algorithms we used for each environment.
+Column~2 (resp.
+Column~5 for RQ\textsubscript{4}) shows the number of training timesteps which corresponds to the number of episodes shown in Column~3 (resp.
+Column~6 for RQ\textsubscript{4}).
+In each setting we trained each DRL agent until convergence, i.e., until the success rate in the last 100 episodes was 100\%.
+Column~4 and Column~7 show the number of training failures in the two settings after filtering the initial 30\% of the data.
+We can observe that, in the first setting (i.e., Column~4), the number of failures remaining after filtering is comparable and close to 200 on average.
+In the second setting (i.e., Column~7), the number of failures is much lower in Parking and Driving (i.e., $\approx$20 \textit{vs} $\approx$200), while in Humanoid the DRL agent experiences a drop in performance after the initial training phase in both settings, making the number of training failures after filtering comparable.

+Given the low number of failures in the second setting, we resort to a regressor-based surrogate model.
+Indeed, a regressor, as opposed to a classifier, can learn from near-failure interactions during training, i.e., where the agent got close to failing but ultimately such interactions were successful.
+For the Parking environment we considered the length of the episode as continuous value.
+In Parking, an episode finishes unsuccessfully when the agent is not able to park the vehicle in a certain amount of time.
+A long episode indicates a challenging environment configuration where the agent struggled to complete the parking task.

+In Humanoid, we consider the abdomen latitudinal coordinate of the robot, which determines when the robot has fallen down; for a given episode we consider the minimum distance between the current coordinate and the respective lower and upper bounds.
+In Driving, we use the maximum cross track error in an episode as a continuous value for the regressor.

+In all case studies, we normalize the continuous values between 0 and 1, where 0 indicates a failure.
+When using the regressor-based surrogate model for failure search, our objective is to generate environment configurations that minimize the prediction of the regressor.